draggsconnor/BlipKit/manual/effects.md

 ## Tremolo

-`BK_EFFECT_TREMOLO` reduces the volume relatively to the current volume by the given amount repeatedly in the given number of ticks.
+`BK_EFFECT_TREMOLO` reduces the volume periodically by the given amount relatively to the current volume in the given number of ticks.

-One tremolo cycle consist of 2 phases.
-In the first phase the volume is reduced by the given amount.
-In the second phase the volume is raised up to the current volume again.
+One tremolo cycle consist of 2 phases, where in the first phase the volume is reduced by the given amount and in the second phase raised up again to the current value.

 {% highlight c %}
 BKInt tremolo [2] = {24, 0.5 * BK_VOLUME};